April Grant Round Up for Small Business Owners

 • Description: The Artadia Awards provide unrestricted cash support to NYC-based visual artists, plus access to the Artadia Network for professional connections, resource sharing, and Artist Registry visibility.
 Three awardees each receive $15,000.
 Past recipients have been featured in the Whitney Biennial and Prospect.6.

-• Eligibility: Black women sole proprietors with at least one year in business and a minimum of $25,000 in revenue over the past 12 months.
-No full-time employees.
+• Eligibility: Black women sole proprietors with at least one year in business and a minimum of $5,000 in revenue over the past 12 months.
+No full-time employees required.

 • Eligibility: 501(c)(3) nonprofits incorporated in New York State, administratively based in NYC, with at least two consecutive years of arts and cultural programming in the city

 • Description: The NYC Department of Cultural Affairs is funding nonprofit arts and cultural organizations for programming between July 1, 2026 and June 30, 2027.
-This is one of the most significant arts funding vehicles in New York — if you're eligible, do not miss the 5pm hard deadline.
+This is one of the most significant arts funding vehicles in New York.
+The 5pm hard deadline is absolute — do not miss it.

 • Eligibility: Texas-based entrepreneurs in low-to-moderate income communities.
 Open to startups and existing businesses.
 First 70 eligible applicants accepted on a first-come, first-served basis.